 8 GPU GTX 1060 Ethereum Mining Rig | Source: unitexmart

 The most important components of an Ethereum mining rig are the power supply unit and the GPUs themselves.
-GPU stands for graphics processing unit.
+GPU stands for the graphics processing unit.
 They’re what gives high-end gaming computers the capability of running the spectacular graphics of modern PC games.
 They’re also great for making many guesses at the hashes of Ethereum blocks in as short a time as possible.

 Ethereum mining rigs usually have at least two of these GPUs.
 However, they can house many more.
 How many you decide to go for will depend on your budget for building your mining rig.
 Of course, the more GPUs you have, the larger (and more expensive) the power supply needs to be.
 On top of this, you will need many more additional components to make the whole thing work.